 Newburyport Preservation Trust Projects

-Since 2003, restoration efforts have proceeded on the 1822 Powder House on Godfrey’s Hill off Low Street, Newburyport.
-The goal is the establishment of the Powder House Park and Learning Center.
-For comprehensive information about the project, including how you can volunteer or contribute, go to the Powder House Page.
+Since 2003, restoration efforts have proceeded steadily on the 1822 Powder House on Godfrey’s Hill off Low Street, Newburyport.
+The Powder House Park & Learning Center opened in the fall of 2012, and since then has hosted hundreds of visitors, including numerous school groups.
+Some finishing touches of landscaping remain.
+For more information about the project, including how you can volunteer or contribute, go to the Powder House Page.

 In 2011 NPT and the Custom House Maritime Museum presented a symposium on historic wharves of New England.
 Included was a report on the archaeological discoveries of the Newburyport wharves of William Coombs and William Bartlett near the current Newburyport Wastewater Treatment Facility.
 For more information on the subject, visit the Historic Wharves Page.